coding-to-music/sanity-commercelayer/README.md

 npm run dev
 ```

-This will run the frontend at `localhost:3000` and studio at `localhost:3333`.
+This will run the frontend at http://localhost:3000

+and Sanity studio at http://localhost:3333/desk

 ### ⬇️ Import test studio content